afromatt6288/Mythical-Creature-Selector-Caretaker/README.md

 Congrats, you are now configured and ready to run this program!

-## Instructions to Use
+## Instructions:
-### Start the program
+### How to Start the program
 From the root folder of this project, in the command line of your terminal...
 Type: chmod +x lib/main.py (to unlock permisions)
 Type: lib/main.py

 And it begins!
-If at any time you get stuck, you can always press <ctrl-c> to exit the program
+If at any time you get stuck, you can always press <ctrl-c> to exit the program.

-### Functions:
+### How to access the programs Functions:
-TBD
+Follow the instructions to navigate the program.
+Other than the username and password, most other entries will be a number key.
+You can type "back" to go up a menu at any point.
+You can type "exit" to leave the program at any point.

 ## Assignment Goals
 As per the Project Pitch Template:

 Done...
 You must make a project using SQL and Python
     Primarily Python, with SQLAlchemy mixed in

 Done...
 Include 1 CLI
     The whole thing is CLI

 Done...
 Use any ORM to connect SQL to Python (SqlAlchemy, Sqlite3)
     Used SQLAlchemy

 Done...
 Include 3 related tables
     7 tables in total.
     answers, creatures, creatureInteractions, questions, users, userAnswers, userCreatures.

 Done...
 Have a Many-to-Many Relationship
     The userCreatures table acts as a join table to let Users have many Creatures, and Creatures to have many users.

 Include a ReadMe file that has
-    Instructions for running your project
-    An overview about what your project is about Instructions for using your project
+    An Overview about what your project is about Instructions for running your project
+    Instructions for using your project

-As per
+As per Vocal Instructions:

 Done...
 Full CRUD
     Create:
         users can be created and added to the users table